bor0/gidti/manuscript/chapter5.md

 "Hello" : String
 ```

+TODO: Exercises.

 [^ch5n1]: It is worth noting that in Haskell we have types and kinds.
 Kinds are similar to types, that is, they are defined as one level above types in simply typed lambda calculus.
-For example, types such as `Nat` have a kind `Nat :: *` and it’s stated that `Nat` is of kind `*`.
+For example, types such as `Nat` have a kind `Nat :: *` and it's stated that `Nat` is of kind `*`.
 Types such as `Nat -> Nat` have a kind of `* -> *`.
 Since in Idris types are first-class citizens, there is no distinction between types and kinds.